Tag Archives: Charles Edward Pogue

 Arch Hall, Jr. makes his teen idol ala Ricky Nelson debut in this film.
 He actually rivals Richard Kiel in coarseness.
 Our buxom damsel in distress, Marilyn Manning, has a tough choice.

-If I were her, I’d punt.
+If I were her, I’d punt…and get a new agent.

-Dune buggies, sappy and soulful songs on a guitar (where’s John Belushi when ya need ‘im), cacti, and a low budget swimming party, struggle to replace surf boards, Annette and Frankie, and the Pacific Ocean…and sappy and soulful songs on a guitar.
+Dune buggies, sappy and soulful songs on a guitar (where’s John Belushi when ya need ‘im), cacti, and a low budget swimming party, all struggle to replace surf boards, Annette and Frankie, and the Pacific Ocean…and sappy and soulful songs on a guitar.

 I almost found myself rooting for Eegah.